dilantok/Arduino-Radar-/README.md

 ## How It Works

 1. The servo continuously sweeps between **15° and 165°**.
-2. The HC-SR04 measures the distance at every angle.
+2. The HC-SR04 ultrasonic sensor measures the distance at each angle.
-3. Arduino sends the measured angle and distance to Processing through serial communication.
+3. Arduino sends the measured angle and distance to Processing via serial communication.
-4. Processing displays a real-time radar interface and highlights detected objects.
+4. Processing visualizes the radar sweep and highlights detected objects in real time.
-5. The passive buzzer changes its tone depending on the object's distance.
+5. The passive buzzer changes its frequency depending on the measured distance.

 ### Distance Alert